Collection of the Academy of Fine Arts

 Library Director: Mariusz Wrona PhD

-Custodian, Library Deputy Director: Anna Polańska MA
+Custodian, Library Deputy Director: Anna Polańska PhD

 Staff: Monika Scharmach MA, Paulina Szymańska MA, Patrycja Kołodziejska MA